ideascube/ideascube/README.md

 More about the Ideas Box concept: http://www.ideas-box.org/

-More details about the server in the [overview](https://github.com/ideascube/ideascube/wiki/Server-Overview).

 [Ideascube is free software, published under the terms of GNU Affero General Public License](https://github.com/ideascube/ideascube/LICENSE).

 ## How can I give a hand?